Katharina Pepijn: Life

-Very little is known about the life and training of Katharina Pepijn.
+Very little is known about the life or career of Katharina Pepijn.
 She was the daughter of Marten Pepijn and Marie Huybrechts.
 She likely trained with her father, a prominent painter in Antwerp.
-In 1654 she became a member of the Antwerp Guild of St. Luke as a 'wijnmeester', i.e. the daughter of a master.
+In 1654, she became a member of the Antwerp Guild of St. Luke as a 'wijnmeester', i.e. the daughter of a master.

-Very little is known about her career.
-At the end of her life she was renting a house in a beguinage.
+At the end of her life, she was renting a house in a beguinage.
 She was taken ill and was cared for by a nurse.
-After she died she was buried at Antwerp Cathedral.
+After she died, she was buried at Antwerp Cathedral.

 Work

 Katharina Pepijn was known in her time as a history and portrait painter.

-Currently only two works are attributed to Katharina Pepijn.
+Currently, only two works are attributed to Katharina Pepijn.
 Both are portraits of abbots of St. Michael's Abbey, Antwerp, executed with oil on canvas in the 1650s.
 That of Abbot Johannes Chrysostomus vander Sterre was made shortly after his death in 1652.
 The other is of Abbot Norbertus van Couwerven.
 Both paintings were originally kept at St. Michael's Abbey.
 Her portraits are in the style of Rubens and van Dyck.